Waqar144/quran_memorization_helper/README.md

-# Quran Revision Helper
+# Quran Revision Companion

-An app that stores ayahs that you find difficult or in which there are mistakes that you make everytime.
-The idea is to allow you to review such ayahs quickly
+An app that serves as a companion for Quran revision.
+The intended user of the app is a Hafiz.
+Currently it has the following features:
+- Create a list of ayahs for each para/juz.
+These can be ayahs that you find difficult
+- Take quiz

 ## Build